How to Create an Emotional Anchor in Any Room

 • the eye knows where to rest

-• the atmosphere holds together
+• the structure holds together

 It’s Not About Size or Impact